krazybluemonkey/alphapatch/README.md

 from [Releases](https://github.com/krazybluemonkey/infmod-alphapatch/releases)
 and see the [common guide](https://github.com/kasamikona/infdev-mods)

-This was made with the intention of preserving void-acesss monoliths.
+This was made with the intention of preserving void-accesss monoliths.
 Inspired losely by [Kasami's zone patch](https://github.com/kasamikona/infmod-zonepatch/releases)

 ## References & Links
 - https://github.com/MCPHackers/RetroMCP-Java